 - Please take note of the format requirements, these can be found in the Project Application Form

-- Funding decisions will be communicated by end-October 2018
+- Funding decisions will be communicated to applicants by end-October 2019

 SUPPORT FOR INTERNATIONAL COLLABORATIONS